 There are 5 levels of lens coating and they’re all meant to increase the absorption of light and minimize reflection of light off the objective lens.
 That said, some advanced coating can be applied to interior surfaces for other purposes.

-Uncoated has no coating and performs poorly due to reflection of light off the front glass.
+Has no coating and performs poorly due to reflection of light off the front glass.

 Coated lenses usually have a single layer of light absorbing material deposited on the surface of the glass.
 This is better than uncoated, but not great by today’s standards.

-Fully coated lenses may have improved coatings or advanced coating types.
+Fully-coated enses may have improved coatings or advanced coating types.
 These are slim improvements over a coated lens and often unclear by the manufacturer.

-Multi Coated lenses have more than one lens coating.
+Multi-coated lenses have more than one lens coating.
 This may be absorptive coatings, fog proof coatings, or scratch resistant coating among others.
 They may also have more than one type of absorptive coating.

-Fully Multi Coated lenses are coated to absorb all wavelengths of light properly.
+Fully multi-coated lenses are coated to absorb all wavelengths of light properly.
 They may also have other types of coatings involved.
 These are the best coatings available today.

 It’s common that cheap scopes have a coated objective and uncoated internal lenses.
 This can really ruin the overall quality of the scope because internal surfaces may reflect all that light that the objective lens worked so hard to gather up!
 The result is as poor of an image as if nothing were coated to begin with.